 A Different Way of Keeping Consecutive Weddings Apart

 The Town Hall was built in the 1930s by the Stoke Newington Metropolitan Borough Council.
-Having survived the war it became a venue for entertainment but sadly closed and fell into disrepair in 1999.
-11 years later and following an expensive refurbishment, it reopened as a venue for functions, meetings and weddings.
-In fact if you have a ‘do’ you are putting on, it would make a fantastic venue location.
+Having survived the war, it became a venue for entertainment but sadly closed and fell into disrepair in 1999.
+Eleven years later and following an expensive refurbishment, it reopened as a venue for functions, meetings and weddings.
+If you have a ‘do’ you are planning, it would make a fantastic venue location.

 Wedding Photography at Stoke Newington Town Hall: Registrar Rules

 The registrar’s at Stoke Newington are very relaxed about photography.
-They are happy for your photographer to move around but don’t tend to allow photography of the actual signing of the registrar.
-A ‘dummy’ one is set up instead.
+They are happy for your photographer to move around but don’t tend to allow photography of the register’s actual signing.
+They set up a ‘dummy’ one instead.

-After the ceremony, the group is taken out of a door on the left of the building for confetti, and they have time to use the front of the town hall for group and congratulatory shots.
+After the ceremony, the guests are taken out of a door on the left of the building for confetti, and they have time to use the front of the town hall for the group and congratulatory shots.
 As the next wedding will have only just gone in, there is plenty of time for this.

 Stoke Newington Town Hall Wedding Ceremony Rooms

 Council Chamber: Walnut panelling and beautiful natural window light on two sides make this room a wonderful space for both your wedding and for your photographer to work with.
 The room seats 83 for the ceremony which includes overspill to the balcony at the back.
-The architecture of the room is unique with arched mouldings above the windows and other features which accentuate the symmetry.
+The room’s architecture is unique with arched mouldings above the windows and other features that accentuate the symmetry.
 And photographers’ love symmetry!